 To understand SSD performance benchmarks, it's important to first know the difference between a benchmark and a load generator.
 Often, load generators are mistaken for benchmarks because admins may use load generators to create a benchmark.
 There are, however, distinct differences between the two.

 A benchmark is a fixed workload that has reporting rules and a fixed measurement methodology so the characteristics can't be changed.
 Industry-standard benchmarks impose further restrictions, often with an independent reviewer who ensures the compliance of the results.
 This ensures users get an apples-to-apples comparison between similar products.
-There are currently two standard bodies that offer industry-standard benchmarks for storage: the Storage Performance Council (SPC) and Standard Performance Evaluation Corporation (SPEC).
+The Storage Performance Council (SPC) and Standard Performance Evaluation Corporation (SPEC) offer industry-standard benchmarks for storage.
 SPC measures block storage, and SPEC measures file storage performance.

 A load generator simulates a desired load for performance characterization and helps reveal performance issues in a system or product.
 These generators have "knobs" to adjust the desired workload characteristics.
 Performance professionals and testing organizations use them to validate a product's established specifications.
 Results often can't be compared with those from other vendors because there's no guarantee that the test conditions were equal while measuring the system under test.